2017 Program Info

 Beginning in November, practice moves indoors since it’s too dark outside.
 Location is the CU Sports Medicine and Performance Center.
 (Outdoor practice is held for those who get out of school by 2:30.)
 During school vacations such as Thanksgiving and Christmas, special outdoor practices are usually held.

 We offer financial support for families who qualify or options for paying fees in installments.
 Here’s more information or contact coach Pete should you have any other questions on applying.
-The deadline to submit the application is one month prior to program start.
+The deadline to submit the application is July 31st.

 Flexibility for High School Mountain Bike Racers and Other Sports